darktjm/auis/README.md

     with all the ness or view every part of every document, so I'm continuing to find and fix issues as I do that.

-  - Removed all printf/scanf format warnings in code I was able to compile.
-This was the main step needed to allow saving/loading files, since sizeof(int) != sizeof(long).

-  - Removed all warnings related to string literals not being constant

-  - Cleaned up warnings in much of overhead and atk directories

-  - Removed pervasive incorrect use of "it's"
+  - Cleaned up warnings in everything remaining after the big deletes, except for atk/console, contrib/gestures, and contrib/tm.
+Note that the main thing that made most things work was printf/scanf warning removal, as most of the code assumed sizeof(int) == sizeof(long) == sizeof(void *).
+Some such assumptions still exist, and require manual location and removal.

   - Started on documentation, partly in the form of an org file.
-I will probably abandon this document eventually and make something better
+I will probably abandon this document eventually and make something better.

   - Fixed org so that it actually almost works.
 I don't think org was production-ready even in '97.
 It still has some usability issues and general code ugliness.

-  - Fixed bugs in bush as well, and made it usable as a dired replacement
+  - Fixed bugs in bush as well, and made it usable as a dired replacement.